-The art forms represented in the impact studies follow standard arts disciplinary categories of music, dance, visual arts, creative writing and theater and as well as bibliotherapy.
-Richards, et. al. (2000), explored the role of writing on the health of inmates diagnosed with psychiatric illnesses and confined in the psychiatric wing of a correctional facility.
+The art forms represented in the impact studies follow the standard arts disciplinary categories of music, dance, visual arts, creative writing and theater and as well as bibliotherapy.
+Richards, et.al.
+(2000), explored the role of writing on the health of inmates diagnosed with psychiatric illnesses and confined in the psychiatric wing of a correctional facility.
 Although the intervention was not labeled an "arts" intervention, it was described as a creative form of writing, and so was included in the bibliography.
-Art therapy is not considered an art program per se but it can be a group program which has many of the qualities of an arts programs.
+Art therapy programs differ from art programs per se but have many of the qualities of arts programs.
 For that reason, we also integrated art therapy evaluations.